-Consult your parish solicitor.
+Consult the BOA's lawyer.
 They can assist with drawing up the Agreement for Sale and Purchase and will be responsible for arranging the property settlement, land transfer and any mortgage repayment and discharge (if applicable).
 The parish will be asked to sign a letter of engagement.
-This is appropriate, as the Board of Administration or the Connexional Office do not engage the parish's solicitor.
+This is appropriate, as the BOA or the Connexional Office do not engage the lawyer.